Guiding diffusion models to reconstruct flow fields from sparse data: Results and discussion

 The smoothing coefficient of the mask $\sigma$ is a hyperparameter in our method.
 It determines the width of the Gaussian functions of the mask, centred at every value of the sparse data.
 We conducted a parameter exploration, shown in Figure~\ref{fig:sigma} and Figure~\ref{fig:sigma_3d}, which allowed us to obtain the values of $\sigma = 0.038$ and $\sigma = 0.052$ for the 5\% and 1.5625\% tasks in 2D, respectively, and $\sigma = 0.06$ and $\sigma = 0.08$ in 3D.
 Meanwhile, we additionally use a scheduler to control the strength of the mask in our sampling approach, as discussed in Section~\ref{sec:meth_sampling}.
 Experimentally, we observed that the scheduler $\gamma_t = \left(t/T\right)^3$ gave satisfactory results.

-Besides comparing with the method of Shu et al. \cite{shu2023physics}, we also compare our reconstruction result with the supervised baseline where the network directly predicts the high-fidelity data from an interpolated sparse input.
+Besides comparing our method with that of Shu et al. \cite{shu2023physics}, we also compare our reconstruction result with a supervised baseline where the network directly predicts high-fidelity data from an interpolated sparse input.
 For a fair comparison, we use the same backbone architectures as the ones for the diffusion models.
 Moreover, we need to highlight that the baseline and other diffusion models for sparse data reconstruction require specific training for each new scenario (different \% of data, for instance) to maximize their performance.
 In contrast, the masked diffusion method is general and only needs to be trained once, as an unconditional generator, using only the high-resolution training samples.
-Table~\ref{tab:task5} shows the results of the 2D 5\% reconstruction task, where we can observe how our masked diffusion method outperforms previous methods on the point-wise, residual, structure similarity, and energy spectrum errors.
+Table~\ref{tab:task5} shows the results of the 2D 5\% reconstruction task, where we can observe how our masked diffusion method outperforms previous methods on the RMSE, residual, structure similarity, and energy spectrum errors.
+We also provide the \textit{P-RMSE} values, which measure the point-wise accuracy only at the sparse input data locations.
+These P-RMSE measurements highlight the improvements that masked diffusion provides at the locations constrained by input data.

 Similar results can be observed when evaluating the 1.5625\% task, which can be seen in Table~\ref{tab:task1}.
 Our method consistently obtains the lowest errors in both tasks.